 Almora is a municipal board and a cantonment town cocooned in the Almora district of Uttarakhand.
 It is also the home to the Gurkha Rifles.
 Not many people know that the town is famous for Angora clothes made out of the fur of Angora rabbit and for its copper vessels.
 When the great Hindu philosopher, Swami Vivekananda visited this place he at once fell in love with Almora, such is the beauty of this place.

-The minimun and maximum temperature in March in Almora is 3°C and 11°C respectively.
-The weather is generally pleasant and clear in March and you would feel throughout the day.
-Summer Clothes clothes are recommended for Almora in March.
+The minimun and maximum temperature in November in Almora is 6°C and 14°C respectively.
+The weather is generally pleasant and clear in November and you would feel throughout the day.
+Light Woolen clothes are recommended for Almora in November.

 Almora is famous among tourist as Hill Station, Town, Cultural Hub, Fairs and Festivals, Temples.